symfony/symfony-docs/security/acl.rst

     class will handle the logic behind the scenes, instead of the ACL system.

 Imagine you are designing a blog system where your users can comment on your posts.
-Now, you want a user to be able to edit their own comments, but not those of other users; besides, you want to be able to edit all comments.
+Now, you want an user to be able to edit their own comments, but not those of other users; besides, you want to be able to edit all comments.
 In this scenario, ``Comment`` would be the domain object that you want to restrict access to.
 You could take several approaches to accomplish this using